openmod/openmod-docs/content/development-guide/localization.md

 }
 ```

 `commands:awesome` defines the key for the translation.
-By default, it equals to the path inside the yaml file.
+The default IStringLocalizer uses the key for the path inside the yaml file.
 You can use any valid path, such as `messages:awesome`, just `awesome`, etc.

 `new { Actor = Actor, Amount = amount }` sets the arguments for the translations.